gauripatole/gauripatole/README.md

 Master's in Information Systems from Northeastern University

-I am a highly motivated professional with a Master's degree in Mathematics and am currently pursuing a Master's in Information Systems at Northeastern University.
-I bring a diverse skill set to the field of data analysis, having completed projects using tools such as Alteryx, Talend, Microsoft Azure, Power BI, and Tableau.
-With one year of practical experience as a Data Analyst at Sunny Enterprises, I have honed my ability to extract valuable insights from complex datasets.
-In addition, I work as a freelancer for IB Math Tutor, further enhancing my expertise.
-I offer a unique blend of technical expertise, a strong mathematical foundation, and a commitment to leveraging data for the betterment of organizations.
+Possessing a Master's degree in Mathematics and currently pursuing a Master's in Information Systems at Northeastern University, owning a high level of motivation and professionalism.
+Will bring a diverse skill set to the field of data analysis, with completed projects utilizing tools like Alteryx, Talend, Microsoft Azure, Power BI, and Tableau.
+With one year of practical experience as a Data Analyst at Sunny Enterprises, valuable insights have been extracted from complex datasets.
+Additionally, freelancing for IB Math Tutor has further enhanced my expertise.
+The unique offering includes technical proficiency, a solid mathematical foundation, and a commitment to leveraging data for organizational improvement.
 Skills: Python/ Machine Learning/ Power BI/ Alteryx/ Talend/ MySQL/ ER Studio/ Databases/ Teaching

 - 🔭 I’m currently working for co-op position